-- (g) Non-commercial scientific institution means an institution that is not operated on a commercial basis and which is operated solely for the purpose of conducting scientific research, the results of which are not intended to promote any particular product or industry. - (h) Office refers to the Office of Legal Affairs and/or the Office of Inspector General (OIG). - (i) Person includes an individual, partnership, corporation, association, or public or private organization other than - (j) Records are any type of information made or received by LSC or the OIG for purposes of transacting LSC or OIG business and preserved by LSC or the OIG (either directly or maintained by a third party under contract to LSC or the OIG for records management purposes) regardless of form (e.g., paper or electronic, formal or informal, copies or original) as evidence of LSC's or OIG's organization, functions, policies, decisions, procedures, operations, or other activities of LSC or the OIG or because the Record has informational value

-(k) Representative of the news media means any person or entity that gathers information of potential interest to a segment of the public, uses its editorial skills to turn the raw materials into a distinct work, and distributes that work to an audience.
+- (j) Records are any type of information made or received by LSC or the OIG for purposes of transacting LSC or OIG business and preserved by LSC or the OIG (either directly or maintained by a third party under contract to LSC or the OIG for records management purposes) regardless of form (e.g., paper or electronic, formal or informal, copies or original) as evidence of LSC's or OIG's organization, functions, policies, decisions, procedures, operations, or other activities of LSC or the OIG or because the record has informational - (k) Representative of the news media means any person or entity that gathers information of potential interest to a segment of the public, uses its editorial skills to turn the raw materials into a distinct work, and distributes that work to an audience.
 In this clause, the term "news" means information that is about current events or that would be of current interest to the public.
 Examples of news media entities are television or radio stations broadcasting to the public at large and publishers of periodicals (but only if such entities qualify as disseminators of "news") who make their products available for purchase or subscription or by free distribution to the general public.
 These examples are not all-inclusive.
 Moreover, as methods of news delivery evolve (for example, the adoption of the electronic dissemination of newspapers through telecommunications services), such alternative media shall be considered to be news media entities.
 A freelance journalist shall be regarded as working for a news media entity if the journalist can demonstrate a solid basis for expecting publication through that entity, whether or not the journalist is actually employed by the entity.
 A publication contract would present a solid basis for such an expectation.
-LSC may also consider the past publication record of the requester in making such a determination.

-(l) Review means the process of examining documents located in response to a request to determine whether any portion of any such document is exempt from disclosure.
+LSC may also consider the past publication record of the requester in making such a determination. - (l) Review means the process of examining documents located in response to a request to determine whether any portion of any such document is exempt from disclosure.
 It also includes processing any such documents for disclosure.
 Review does not include time spent resolving general legal or policy issues regarding the application of exemptions.